Economy of Bangladesh: Precolonial period

+Colonial period

 The British East India Company, that took complete control of Bengal in 1793 by abolishing Nizamat (local rule), chose to develop Calcutta, now the capital city of West Bengal, as their commercial and administrative center for the Company-held territories in South Asia.
 The development of East Bengal was thereafter limited to agriculture.
 The administrative infrastructure of the late eighteenth and nineteenth centuries focused on East Bengal's function as a primarily agricultural producer—chiefly of rice, tea, teak, cotton, sugar cane and jute — for processors and traders in the British Empire.
 British rule saw the introduction of railways.
 The Hardinge Bridge was built to carry trains across the Padma River.
 In the early 20th century, Eastern Bengal and Assam was established in the British Raj to promote jobs, education and investment in East Bengal.
 In 1928, the Port of Chittagong was declared to be a "Major Port" of British India.
 East Bengal extended its rice economy into Arakan Division in British Burma.
 The river and sea ports of East Bengal, including Goalundo Ghat, the Port of Dhaka, the Port of Narayanganj, and the Port of Chittagong became entrepots for trade between Bengal, Assam and Burma.
 Some of Bangladesh's venerable and oldest companies were born in British Bengal, including A K Khan & Company, M. M. Ispahani Limited, James Finlay Bangladesh, and Anwar Group of Industries.